Our Team

 Executive Committee

-Bill’s resume with FOR dates back to the mid-90s when he first began his involvement with the organization, and since then he has served as the Board Chair twice, as well as being the Executive Director from 2015 to 2019.
-Recently Bill rejoined the board of directors as the Chair, making this his third time holding that position.
+Bill’s resume with FOR dates back to the mid-90s when he first began his involvement with the organization, and since then he has served as the Board Chair three times, as well as being the Executive Director from 2015 to 2019.
 Bill’s impressive history includes serving 30-years with the North Carolina Department of Health and Human Services (NCDHHS) Division of Aging up onto his retirement in 2000.
 Transitioning from there, Bill went back to work as the Associate Director for Public Service at the UNC Institute on Aging until retiring again in 2013.
 Additionally, Bill has served as the President of the National Consumer Voice for Quality Long-Term Care and shows no sign of slowing down with his advocacy work.
 We are all grateful for his amazing commitment and continued service.

 Board of Directors